 As we stated before the pressure rating on 410A is much higher then R-22.
 With this higher pressure from 410A comes a need for new tools.
 Let’s take a look:

 - Hoses – Hoses used on 410A applications should be UL recognized and have a minimum of 800 PSI working pressure and a 4,000 PSI burst.
 This covers you by providing a five to one safety factor.
 I will refer to the recommended gauge set above as it comes with a set of four hoses as well.
-If you need to purchase additional hoses then again I would suggest the Yellow Jacket hose which can be bought on Amazon by clicking here.
+If you need to purchase additional hoses then again I would suggest the Yellow Jacket hose.

 I know I may be a little behind the times here on getting this article out but I still wanted to publish and let anyone who still had some questions on their mind to get them answered.